 What Hardware and Software is Involved with Sign on Glass Technology?

-All that is required is a smart device and the right software.
+All that is required is a smart device and the right Transportation Management System (TMS).

 These days, cloud computing services provide the ability to acquire and use the right software, without even needing to store it on your IT network or the smart device itself.